import numpy as np

 """

-and update the weights.
+calculates the loss, and updates the weights.

 Parameters